PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   * ``sessionTickets``: bool - Whether session resumption via session tickets is enabled.
 Default is true, meaning tickets are enabled.
   * ``numberOfStoredSessions``: int - The maximum number of sessions kept in memory at the same time.
 Default is 20480.
 Setting this value to 0 disables stored session entirely.
   * ``preferServerCiphers``: bool - Whether to prefer the order of ciphers set by the server instead of the one set by the client.
 Default is true, meaning that the order of the server is used.
   * ``keyLogFile``: str - Write the TLS keys in the specified file so that an external program can decrypt TLS exchanges, in the format described in https://developer.mozilla.org/en-US/docs/Mozilla/Projects/NSS/Key_Log_Format.
+Note that this feature requires OpenSSL >= 1.1.1.
   * ``sendCacheControlHeaders``: bool - Whether to parse the response to find the lowest TTL and set a HTTP Cache-Control header accordingly.
 Default is true.

 .. function:: addTLSLocal(address, certFile(s), keyFile(s) [, options])